tanupoo/unzipx/README.md

 then, if the conversion fails, it converts into utf-8.

 In other way, with the -e option, you can specify the encoding you expects.

+zipx and unzipx support to normalize the filename before zip or unzip files.

 ## FYI